adbar/German-NLP/README.md

 Curated list of open-access/open-source/off-the-shelf resources and tools developed with a particular focus on German [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+Resources and tools which can be used either off-the-shelf or with minor adjustments and which are maintained are primarily chosen for this list.
+It is deliberately biased in terms of usability and user-friendliness.

 Pull requests and suggestions are welcome!
 See [contributing guidelines](contributing.md)

 ## Corpora